jtran2509/reddit-employment-trends/README.md

 - `Lack of Canadian Experience` + (-0.9) VADER score: sending out 500 CV but got no calls back -> User is expressing their disappoinment.

 ## Streanlit dashboard
-1. Overview
+1. Market pulse
-- Number of jobs posts this week
-- Subreddit activity
-- Most common job titles
+- Community Sentiment Analysis overall
+- Top topics per week (via BERT topic)
+- Reddit's community attitude over a specific timeframe

-2. Location insights
+2. Technical Skills
+- Wordcloud: show users top keywords that was mentioned the most in the Reddit community
 - Map or bar chart of Canadian cities mentioned

-3. Salary insights
+3. Immigration Insights
-- Salary distribution
-- High-risks salaries

-5. Topic trends
-- Topics per week (via BERTopic)
-- Rising and falling categories

-6. Raw Reddit explorer
-- Search bar
-- Filter by subreddits, keyword, city or scam flag
+- Posts that are flagged as potential SCAMs
+- Percentage of Positive/Negative in terms of topics